""

 A forensic psychology professional applies psychological theory and practices to the criminal justice and legal system.
 They do this by evaluating criminal behavior in order to determine the motives and mindset of an offender.
 A forensic psychology professional often works with local law enforcement and has a presence in the courtroom, providing testimony of their findings and assessment for a judge and jury.
 By uncovering a person’s mental state at the time of a crime, not only do forensic psychology professionals identify the drive behind the action, they also help prevent the same crimes from happening in the future.

-What courses might you take in the PhD in Forensic Psychology program at Walden?
+What courses will I take in a PhD in Forensic Psychology program?

 What can you do with a PhD in Forensic Psychology?

-A forensic psychology PhD can also prepare you to work in a variety of settings, including:
+A PhD in Forensic Psychology degree from Walden can prepare you to work in a variety of settings, including: